Enjoying My Life

 School and College

 I had a love-hate relationship with the school.
 On one hand, I loved hanging out with my friends and learning some of the stuff, on the other hand, I was constantly restless.
-Sitting still was a struggle unless we were doing my favorite subjects.
+Sitting still was a struggle unless we were doing my favourite subjects.
 It’s not that I had difficulty in learning, in fact, I excelled at maths, but most of the stuff failed to capture my imagination.

 If it hadn’t been for our weekend trips, I wouldn’t have survived my school days.